undercase/Automator/README.md

 # Automator

-A tool for automating data formatting in materials science labs.
+A tool for automating the detection of phrases in government contracts.